Did I hear that right? I thought to myself when my friend first suggested it. White water rafting in Bali?

 Unless you’ve been hiding under a rock lately you’ve no doubt seen the gorgeous photos of the Tegalalang Rice Terrace, either with people strolling the fields in flowing dresses or soaring over the fields on a Bali swing.
 I visited the rice terraces when I was in Ubud, and let me tell you there is more to this location than looking pretty.
 Namely there’s stairs.
 Lots and lots of muddy and slippery stairs.

 Is swimming with turtles on your bucket list?
-It was on mine, and I got to do it in the Gili Islands, Lombok Indonesia and you can to with my guide.
+I got to do it in the Gili Islands, Lombok Indonesia and you can to with my guide.

 No trip to Berlin, Germany, would be complete without some sort of activity that acknowledges the country’ history between 1918 and 1990.
 During a casual stroll through the city you will come across various museums and monuments, and a paved brick line that criss-crosses the city to outline where the Berlin Wall once stood.
 And as a solo traveler it is all well and good to stroll around, stopping in areas that catch your interest, but I honestly cannot more highly recommend signing up for a Third Reich Walking Tour if you get the chance.